×

 What is a typical expat home or apartment like in David?

 "A typical expat home or apartment in David, is often spacious and modern, with a blend of Panamanian and Western styles.
 These homes usually have multiple bedrooms and bathrooms, a large kitchen, and a living room.
 They are often equipped with modern appliances and amenities such as air conditioning, high-speed internet, and cable TV.
 Many homes also have outdoor spaces like a patio or a garden, perfect for enjoying the tropical climate.
 Some apartments or homes may come furnished, while others may not, depending on the preference of the expat.
 The homes are often located in safe, well-maintained neighborhoods, close to local amenities like shops, restaurants, and schools.
 Some expats may choose to live in gated communities for added security.
-Despite the modern comforts, these homes often feature elements of traditional Panamanian architecture, such as tiled roofs and tropical hardwood accents," said one expat in David.
+Despite the modern comforts, these homes often feature elements of traditional Panamanian architecture, such as tiled roofs and tropical hardwood accents," replied a member in David.

 What is the average cost of housing in David?